mars-7/Area-14/docs/index.md

 - M1911 rate of fire and damage
 - AK-103 damage
 - Access Shafts to Zone C
-- Looting (Added primaries and secondaries back, however looted guns only have one mag)
 - C4 Blast radius

 ### Fixed